Search

 Jill Castle, MS, RDN is a nationally recognized childhood nutrition expert.
 She is the co-author of Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School* and recently released her second book, Eat Like a Champion*.
 Learn more about her books and insightful expert advice at https://jillcastle.com

 Dayle Hayes, MS, RDN is an award-winning author and educator.
 She co-authored the Position of the American Dietetic Association: Nutrition Guidance for Healthy Children Ages 2 to 11 Years.
-Her Facebook page (School Meals that Rock) is a must see!
+Her Facebook page (School Meals that Rock) is a must-see!
 Check it out at https://www.facebook.com/SchoolMealsThatRock/

 Connie Evers, MS, RDN, CSSD, LD is the author of one of SuperKids Nutrition’s favorite books to recommend to educators, dietitians, and nutrition interns: How to Teach Nutrition to Kids.
-Connie was awarded 2013 Oregon Outstanding Dietitian of the year.
+Connie was awarded 2013 Oregon Outstanding Dietitian of the Year.
 Check out her site at NutrtionForKids.com

-Melissa Halas, MA, RDN, CDE is a nationally recognized childhood nutrition expert, the founder of SuperKids Nutrition, author of the Super Crew children’s books, partner in the “Healthy Kids Today, Prevent Cancer Tomorrow” campaign, and co-creator of the app for kids, FoodLeap, with the National Restaurant Association.
+Melissa Halas, MA, RDN, CDE is a nationally recognized childhood nutrition expert, the founder of SuperKids Nutrition, author of the Super Crew children’s books, a partner in the “Healthy Kids Today, Prevent Cancer Tomorrow” campaign, and co-creator of the app for kids, FoodLeap, with the National Restaurant Association.
 Read her blog at https://melissashealthyliving.com/

 Check out these helpful solutions on How to Problem Solve Food Fights.